 While all of us have goals and a vision of a destination; life is really the experience of getting there … the journey.
-This journey is best traveled on ones own terms with personal agency engaging positively with those around us.
+This journey is best traveled on one’s own terms with personal agency engaging positively with those around us.
 The higher our levels of engagement are – the stronger we become; physically, mentally and socially.
 Engagement creates self-efficacy.
 Self-efficacy is defined as the extent one believes in their own ability to complete tasks and reach goals.
 The more a person believes their actions will help their situation, the more they are likely to do.
 And the more they do, the more they’ll feel what they’re doing is helping – creating a cascade of positive results and well-being.
-Our focus should be then not be on our destination in life … but rather our ability to push forward on our journey, and developing it along the way.
+Our focus should be then not be on our destination in life … but rather our ability to push forward on our journey, and enchancing the experience along way.

 The 3.0 Health Map and Three Pillars of Well-being

 The 3.0 Health Map consists of a list of Topics and answer options that aims to address various areas of behavior.
-From the answers we can attribute you a score for each of the three pillars; physical, mental and social.
+From your answers we can attribute you a score for each of the three pillars; physical, mental and social.
 Your answers relating to a specific Topic may affect more than one pillar.
 For example, alcohol consumption can affect both your physical and mental health (and possibly even you socially).
 Listed below are the Topics we used to determine each pillar score and your overall score.

 - How do you start the day

 - What best describes the type of food you eat

 - How much and how often do you eat

 - How is your sleep

 - How much do you move around throughout the day

 - What is your formal workout routine like